kalasaurabh/fileReader1/README.md

 # fileReader1
-This process will scan the folder and list out the occurence of all the configured buzz words cross all the files.
+This process will scan the folder and list out the occurence of all the configured buzz words across all the files.

 TO START: